 - Using environmentally-friendly cleaning materials and using low-energy lighting across most sites

 Our Environmental Policy highlights some of the main steps we have taken to reduce our impact on the environment, and our Visitor Environmental Charter sets out steps to encourage visitors to support us to become a more sustainable destination.

 Click here to view some examples of the Museum's Green initiatives.

 The Museum continues to work closely on a number of environmental programmes with local schools and community groups as well as charities and other businesses.
 Our partners in the Gorge who all hold the Green Tourism Business Scheme Gold award are:

 The Best Western Valley Hotel, a holder of the coveted GOLD Award in the Green Tourism Business Scheme, to provide a sustainable destination to the leisure and group market.

-The Severn Gorge Countryside Trust works to balance the conservation and enhancement of landscape, wildlife and public access, and also to reinforce the cultural importance of the special areas under its management.
-All landholdings are open to the public to explore and enjoy, and a network of waymarked paths and trails have been established through the woods and meadows of Ironbridge, Coalbrookdale, Jackfield, Coalport, Madeley, Barrow and Broseley.
+The Severn Gorge Countryside Trust "works to balance the conservation and enhancement of landscape, wildlife and public access, and also to reinforce the cultural importance of the special areas under its management.
+All of our landholdings are open to the public to explore and enjoy, and a network of waymarked paths and trails have been established through the woods and meadows of Ironbridge, Coalbrookdale, Jackfield, Coalport, Madeley, Barrow and Broseley."

-The Greenwood Centre promotes the educational, social and commercial use of green and small diameter wood.
-It runs a highly successful range of traditional craft skills and woodland management courses and manufactures landscape furniture from green oak as well as offering a venue for training and meetings, the Greenwood Centre is a branch of the Small Woods Association.
+The Greenwood Centre "promotes the educational, social and commercial use of green and small diameter wood.
+Runs a highly successful range of traditional craft skills and woodland management courses.
+Manufactures landscape furniture from green oak.
+Offers venue for training and meetings.
+A branch of the Small Woods Association."